andrejevdenis/Takamul_proj/README.md

 # Set up it to main folder of project, rename like "allure"
 cd ..\Takamul_proj\allure

+# For run it by local browser, apply the specified features in conftest.py
 # Run project to build first allure report
 pytest tests
-For run on local browser delete (browser_management) fixture from "test takamul.py" file

 # Build allure report
 allure/bin/allure.bat serve tests/allure-results

 # Troubleshooting

-1. Check for installed python packages.
-Use "pip install" for packages from "requirements.txt"
+1. Check installed python packages.
+Use pip install for packages from requirements.txt
-2. Check "path" environment variable windows
+2. Check path environment variable windows
 ```
 ## 📈 Summary
->First test is just an example of valid test.
+First test is just an example of valid test.
 I fill an incorrect email in order not to clog the production.
 But it passed!=) And here we go to interesting part of my test...
 Second and third shows bugs on https://www.takamul.net.sa
 If i truly worked on it, for failed autotests i go there and manually locate this bug, check what can be wrong else?
 And then i can create a bug report for developers/